Introduction to Hyperbaric Medicine Course for Health Care Professionals

 - Final examination

 Classes are Monday through Friday from 8:00 AM to 5:00 PM.

-A daily continental breakfast is provided.
+A daily continental breakfast and afternoon snack is provided.
 You will be given a one hour break for lunch.

 The information provided at this CME activity is for Continuing Medical Education purposes only.
 The lecture content, statements or opinions expressed however, do not necessarily represent those of the Undersea and Hyperbaric Medical Society (UHMS), its affiliates or its employees.

 PRINT OUT THIS PAGE IN ORDER TO FILL OUT THE APPLICATION